Will-McCarthy/bike_data/README.md

 1) The first step was to obtain a dataset, so I wrote a web scraper and pulled data on 41k mountain bikes from my favorite place to go shopping: Pinkbike's buy/sell market.
 This market is similar to craigslist for selling high-end, used mountain bikes.

 2) The second step was to get the data into a format that could be used.
-I used the title text to extract the model year and brand.
-Often the brand name was not explicity mentioned in the title, so I created a list of keywords that are used when refering to specific models in order to extract the brand.
+I removed rows with missing data and filtered out outliers.
+I used the title text to extract the bikes' brand and model year.
+Often the brand name was not explicity mentioned in the title, so I created a list of keywords related to specific brands in order to extract the brand.

 3) With that data, I created preliminary visualizations in Tableau to see what features may be useful in building models.
 I found that features like frame materials and brand had a significant impact, but features like frame size and location were not as correlated.